-1950-1960 - Serving the customer 1960-1980 - Satisfying the customer 1980-1990 - Pleasing the Customer 1990-2000 - Delighting the customer 2000 and beyond - Retaining the customer
+- 1950-1960 Serving the customer 1960-1980 - Satisfying the customer - 1980-1980 Satisfying the customer 1980-1990 - Pleasing the Customer - 1990-2000 Delighting the customer - 2000 and beyond Retaining the customer

 Today customers are now becoming increasingly conscious of their rights and are demanding ever more than before.
-The recent trends show that most of the banks are shifting from a "product -centric model" to a "customer centric model" since customer satisfaction has become one of the major determinations of business growth.
+The recent trends show that most of the banks are shifting from a "product -centric model" to a "customer - centric model" since customer satisfaction has become one of the major determinations of business growth.
 In this context, prioritization of performance and close monitoring of the customer satisfaction are indispensable.